MoustafaShaaban/Django-Notes-Project/README.md

     * Throw a 403 forbidden page to any user who try to guess the URL to change something they are not authorized to do.

     * Access a GraphQL endpoint and Run several Quries and Mutations including (CRUD) Mutations.

+    * Access a REST API endpoint and perform CRUD operations.